thiennn/thiennn.github.io/_posts/2017-01-30-aspnetcore-beginner-guide.md

 ASP.NET Core is very different from the ASP.NET that you have already known.
 For example: there is no System.Web.dll, HTTP Modules, HTTP Handlers, Global.asax or Web.config.
 ASP.NET Core is a significant redesign of ASP.NET.

-The most important ASP.NET Core principle I think you have to to remember is the modularity.
+The most important ASP.NET Core principle I think you have to remember is the modularity.
 ASP.NET Core is a composition of granular NuGet packages and everything is excluded by default.
 That means you might need to add some packages when you need some features.
-And by this way you only take dependencies on the minimal set of packages you need.
+And by this way you only take the minimal set of packages you need.

 # 1. What I need to install on my PC